omahacodeschool/javascript-toy__quiz-part-2/README.md

 Finally, the `load` event of the XHR object will automatically be triggered when the XHR object receives a response from the server.
 So you'll attach an event listener for `"load"` onto the XHR object, which contains a block of code that `prompts` the user with the combines question/answer text.

+The next step will be to collect the user's input into the `prompt` and make another XHR request to ask the server-side if the answer was correct.

-This template should be a useful guide as you build out the rest of the Quiz Game's functionality.
+Remember, don't bother adding subsequent questions in this Phase.
+Just consider this template a "cliffs-notes" guide for building out the rest of the Quiz Game's functionality in Phase 2.

 ---